systelab/seed-dotnet/src/main/README.md

 ## DB

-The seed have a integrated SQLLite database, where the information of the users and the patients will stored.
+The seed have a integrated SQLite database, where the information of the users and the patients will stored.
 This database is intended only for this seed project.
 In your future projects you can use the database you want.

 These are the changes that you need to do to change the database: